 For many people wanting to have a white & attractive smile, professional teeth whitening is a healthy option.
 In-office visits use bleaching agents to get lighter and faster results than over-the-counter treatments.
 However, the use of more potent agents suggests patients should consider their present dental history before settling on professional whitening treatments.

 It is crucial to consider the options with a dentist.
 Even if prior dental work or oral difficulties prevent a patient from professional whitening treatments now, future treatment for a progressive bruise is achievable with restorative and preventive care.
-The primary problem is figuring out which patient can benefit most from professional teeth whitening treatments in Windsor, CO, and who requires further dental care before a bleaching procedure.
+The primary problem is figuring out which patient can benefit most from professional teeth whitening treatments and who requires further dental care before a bleaching procedure.

 Why are Whitening Procedures Recommended for Healthy Teeth?